-Command Agriculture compounds state capture
+Command Agriculture compounds State capture

 - 0

-The announcement was made through an extra-legal institution with no such mandate; addition of de-facto responsibilities to the military is not only a violation of the constitution but compromises any efforts of institutional reform in Zimbabwe.
-We are also concerned with the implementation of the scheme through murky institutions which will not be accountable to the people of Zimbabwe through parliament.
+The announcement was made through an extra-legal institution with no such mandate; addition of de-facto responsibilities to the military is not only a violation of the Constitution, but compromises any efforts at institutional reform in Zimbabwe.
+We are also concerned with the implementation of the scheme through murky institutions, which will not be accountable to the people of Zimbabwe through Parliament.

-Dirigisme as an approach is a failed and archaic model which chokes creativity and stinks of rent seeking interests.
-As a model it is also opposite and contradictory to the so called "open for business" slogan which of course is already suffering from lack of a supporting plan.
+State control of economic and social matters as an approach is a failed and archaic model, which chokes creativity and stinks of rent-seeking interests.
+As a model, it is also opposite and contradictory to the so-called "open for business" slogan which, of course, is already suffering from lack of a supporting plan.

-The MDC is fully conscious of the background of command agriculture, it started off as a factional project driven by the Lacoste front man Mnangagwa.
-It was clear then as it is now that it is a version of state capture in Zimbabwe.
+The MDC Alliance is fully conscious of the background of Command Agriculture, it started off as a factional project, driven by the Lacoste frontman Emmerson Mnangagwa.
+It was clear then, as it is now, that it is a version of State capture in Zimbabwe.

-The cancer reached unacceptable levels with over 250 million dollars spent on the project, the MDC refers to official figures released by the Ministry of Finance in its latest fiscal statement.
-It is clear from the statement that command agriculture is one of the biggest drivers of the ballooning debt.
-It is therefore shocking to learn of its continuation before the 2019 budget is presented.
+The cancer reached unacceptable levels, with over $250 million spent on the project: the MDC Alliance refers to official figures released by the Treasury in its latest fiscal statement.
+It is clear from the statement that Command Agriculture is one of the biggest drivers of the ballooning national debt.
+It is, therefore, shocking to learn of its continuation even before the 2019 budget is presented.

-We take this opportunity to remind those driving the program that it is only parliament which must approve appropriation laws.
+We take this opportunity to remind those driving the programme that it is only Parliament which must approve appropriation laws.
 Any announcement from powerful oligarchs is undue influence on parliamentarians and compromises the right to representation for the people of Zimbabwe.

-The MDC is aware that the 2017 version of command agriculture was implemented in collaboration with Sakunda representing the interests of Trafigura.
-There is a likelihood that as capture continues, the same culprits will enter into another murky agreement with government.
+The MDC Alliance is aware that the 2017 version of Command Agriculture was implemented in collaboration with Sakunda Holdings representing the interests of Trafigura.
+There is a likelihood that as State capture continues, the same culprits will enter into another murky agreement with government.

 The bypassing of these committees is the reason why the Auditor-General's report revealed a plethora of irregularities.

-The terms and conditions of the loan extended by Sakunda are, up to now, unknown, the interest rates are obscure and the time frames a mystery.
+The terms and conditions of the loan extended by Sakunda Holdings are, up to now, unknown.
+The interest rates are obscure and the time frames a mystery.
 With this backlog of problems, the people of Zimbabwe cannot be taken for a ride by allowing an extension.

-Under normal circumstances, institutions set out by the Constitution to combat corruption must come into action, it is apparent that the Anti-Corruption Commission is also a captured institution which ironically turns a blind eye to the massive rot in the State.
+Under normal circumstances, institutions set out by the Constitution to combat corruption must come into action.
+It is apparent that the Zimbabwe Anti-Corruption Commission is also a captured institution, which ironically turns a blind eye to the massive rot within the State.

-The MDC will deal with this issue in parliament and in the streets.
+The MDC Alliance will deal with this issue in Parliament and in the streets.
 The time for games is coming to an end.
 Zimbabweans must come on board; collectively we can stop the rot.

 CLICK HERE TO READ MORE FROM: Africa